rezendi/ykarma/README.md

 YKarma
 ======

-YKarma is an experimental project to model reputation as a spendable Ethereum token.
+YKarma is an experimental project to model reputation as a spendable currency.

-The basic concept: every person in a community or organization is allotted 100 "karma" to distribute each week, which must be given away to other people before they can be used.
-The recipients can then spend these "karma coins," which serve as a measure of their reputation, on various rewards (a day off, a conference ticket, etc.)
+The basic concept: every person in a community or organization is allotted 100 "karma coins" to distribute each week.
+These must be given away to other people before they can be used.
+The recipients can then spend these coins on various rewards (a day off, a conference ticket, a coffee with someone notable, etc.)

 ### What's the point?

 1. Quantifying reputation makes it possible to build a real reputation economy.
 That could benefit many people.

 2. It's an experiment which could have a lot of interesting emergent properties.

 ### Giving people scores or ratings is a horrible idea!
 How can you say it would benefit people?

 Giving people public scores or ratings, like China's new "social credit" system or that Black Mirror episode, is indeed a dystopic concept.
 Fortunately this is quite different.
-People don't have a persistent YKarma *score*, they just have coins to spend in the notional reputation economy.
+People don't have a persistent YKarma _score_, they just have coins to spend in the notional reputation economy.
 If someone doesn't have many, that doesn't indicate unpopularity; it could well just mean they spent theirs on a reward recently.